 Authorized Use.
 Students may use Charter School technology resources when directed by a teacher, when technology has been designated for open student use (e.g., computers in the library), and for other educational purposes.

 Protection Measures.
 While the Charter School is able exercise reasonable control over content created and purchased by the Charter School, it has limited control over content accessed via the internet and no filtering system is 100% effective.
-Neither the Charter School nor its staff shall be responsible for the failure of any technology protection measures, violations of copyright restrictions, or user mistakes or negligence. makes no guarantees about the quality of the services provided and is not responsible for any claims, losses, damages, costs, or other obligations arising from the unauthorized use of the Accounts. also denies any responsibility for the accuracy or quality of the information obtained through the Account.
-Any statement, accessible on the computer network or the Internet, is understood to be the author's individual point of view and should not be affiliated with .
-Account users are responsible for any losses sustained by , resulting from the Account users' intentional misuse of the Accounts.
+Neither the Charter School nor its staff shall be responsible for the failure of any technology protection measures, violations of copyright restrictions, or user mistakes, misuse or negligence.
+LALPA makes no guarantees about the quality of the services provided and is not responsible for any claims, losses, damages, costs, or other obligations arising from the unauthorized use of the Accounts.
+LALPA also denies any responsibility for the accuracy or quality of the information obtained through the Account.
+Any statement, accessible on the computer network or the Internet, is understood to be the author's individual point of view and should not be affiliated with LALPA.
+Account users are responsible for any losses sustained by LALPA, resulting from the Account users' intentional misuse of the Accounts.

-The student and parent agree not to hold the Charter School or any Charter School staff responsible for the failure of any technology protection measures, violations of copyright restrictions, or user mistakes or negligence.
+The student and parent agree not to hold the Charter School or any Charter School staff responsible for the failure of any technology protection measures, violations of copyright restrictions, or user mistakes, misuse or negligence.
 They also agree to indemnify and hold harmless the Charter School and Charter School personnel for any damages or costs incurred.

 Inappropriate Use.
-The primary goal of ’s available technology is to enrich the learning that takes place in and out of classrooms.
+The primary goal of LALPA’s available technology is to enrich the learning that takes place in and out of classrooms.
 In particular, technology offers opportunities for exploration and analysis of academic subjects in ways that traditional instruction cannot replicate.
 However, certain legal and ethical restrictions apply.
 Charter School technology, hardware, software and bandwidth are shared and limited resources and all users have an obligation to use those resources responsibly.
 Students are provided access to the Charter School technology primarily for educational purposes.
 Students shall not use Charter School technology or equipment for personal activities or for activities that violate school policy or local law.
 These include but are not limited to:

 Playing games or online gaming.